-White Rhinos, Termites and BiodiversityDay three, Wednesday 23 April 2008, of the 2008 Annual Science Network Meeting offered interesting perspectives on why white rhinos and termites are both key species to sustain and promote biodiversity.
+White Rhinos, Termites and BiodiversityDay three, Wednesday 23 April 2008, of the 2008 Annual Savanna Science Network Meeting offered interesting perspectives on why white rhinos and termites are both key species to sustain and promote biodiversity.
 Because of the way they graze, white rhinos benefit a wide variety of insects, spiders, birds and even other mammals.
 "White rhinos are basically huge lawnmowers that create open lawns, but leave some areas of tall grass undisturbed," Dr Richard Fynn of the University of KwaZulu-Natal, who is doing research in the Kruger National Park, explained.
 "This patchiness is essential for biodiversity."

 Some species are short grass specialists, while others prefer long grass.
 Some need a place to hide, while others prefer open spaces where they can see predators.
 "It would make sense to introduce more white rhinos to the central basalt plains of the Kruger National Park where expanses of tall grasses are currently limiting biodiversity and where blue wildebeest numbers have declined," Dr Fynn believes.

-Cleo Gosling, a PhD student from the University of Groningen in the Netherlands and currently working in the Hluhluwe iMfolozi Park in KwaZulu-Natal, found similar results for white rhinos there.
+Cleo Gosling, a PhD student from the University of Groningen in the Netherlands currently working in the Hluhluwe iMfolozi Park in KwaZulu-Natal, found similar results for white rhinos there.
 Another reason why rhinos benefit biodiversity is that their middens add fertiliser to the environment, and also attract a wide variety of birds and insects.
 Birds and insects come to pick through the dung for seeds, while dung beetles help to spread the fertilising effect.

 She has found that termites also encourage biodiversity in similar ways to white rhinos.
 Termites also keep grasses short, especially in the areas around their mounds.
 They are especially important because the remove a lot of dead plant material, thereby creating space for re-growth of new plants that will attract more grazers.
 "Without termites, we would be neck-deep in dead plant matter," she says.
 "Termites don't generally compete with grazers, whether it is cattle or wildlife, but rather facilitate the constant rejuvenation of the ecosystem, thereby helping grazers."